 For years people have been singing the praise of the yellow South Asian spice called turmeric.
-Many studies have been done on its health benefits which include anticancer properties, tumor fight activities and it’s a potent anti-inflammatory food.
+Many studies have been done on its health benefits, including anti-cancer properties, tumor fight activities, and potent anti-inflammatory food.
 The polyphenol in turmeric is called curcumin.
-Science has known for many years that turmeric on its own has a very low bioavailability but that can all change when you combine turmeric with black pepper.
-Nutritionists have discovered that adding turmeric and black pepper together, you can increase the curcumin bio-availability by at least 1,000 times.
-The piperine which is an alkaloid responsible for the pungency of black pepper and long pepper assists the curcumin to be absorbed much more efficiently by the body.
+Science has known for many years that turmeric has a very low bioavailability, but that can all change when you combine turmeric with black pepper.
+Nutritionists have discovered that you can increase the curcumin bioavailability by 1,000 times by adding turmeric and black pepper together.
+The piperine, which is an alkaloid responsible for the pungency of black pepper and long pepper, assists the curcumin in being absorbed much more efficiently by the body.

 Frequently Asked Questions About Black Pepper